rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Appendices/Non-Player Characters.md

 <p><strong><em>Savage Frenzy.</em></strong> Kiril leaps up to his speed without triggering opportunity attacks.
 Each creature within 5 feet of him must then make a DC 17 Dexterity saving throw, taking 7 (2d6) slashing damage on a failed save, or half as much damage on a successful one.
 <p><strong><em>Shapechange.</em></strong> Kiril polymorphs into his human form or into a dire wolf, or back into his true form (a wolf-humanoid hybrid).
 His statistics, other than his AC, are the same in each form.
 Any equipment he is wearing or carrying isn't transformed.
 He reverts to his human form if he dies.</p>
 <h3>Reactions</h3>
 <p>Kiril can take up to three reactions per round, but only one per turn.
-If Kiril would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
+If Kiril would lose his reactions, he loses one reaction instead.</p>
-<p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Kiril can repeat the saving throw against one effect or condition currently affecting it.
+<p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Kiril can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Pounce.</em></strong>  In response to a creature moving within 30 feet, Kiril moves up to his speed toward it without triggering opportunity attacks.</p>
 <p><strong><em>Claw.</em></strong> In response to being missed by an attack made by a creature within 5 feet, Kiril attacks that creature with his claws.</p>
 <p><strong><em>Bite.</em></strong> In response to being hit by an attack made by a creature within 5 feet, Kiril attacks that creature with his bite.</p>